ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

 -   Rather than the point $P$, it is necessary to know the position in two-dimensional coordinates on the surface of the sphere.

--   In the specific case of the sphere, the latitude-longitude pair can be used; in the general case of a surface $S$, a two-dimensional parameterization $(u, v)$ is sought.
+-   In the specific case of the sphere, we can use the latitude-longitude pair

+-   In the general case of a surface $S$, we will always seek for two-dimensional parameterizations $(u, v)$.

 ---